Are you looking to diversify your income streams as an SEO agency? Rank and Rent SEO offers the perfect low-cost, high-return business model.

 Local directories like Chamber of Commerce sites and regional business journals are strong bets for Tier 2 links.

 Focus link outreach on geo-specific directories first.
-Then broaden to loosely relevant blogs and resources pages where you can provide value.
+Then, broaden to loosely relevant blogs and resource pages where you can provide value.

 Shoot for ~5 new Tier 2 links weekly in different locations.

 Web 2.0s, blog comments, social bookmarks, and profiles add ranking metrics.
 But avoid overusing these “automated” links.

 They often raise spam suspicions if overdone.
 Plus, Google discounts most as low-quality signals.